Grosse Isle: June

 On June 1, the Catholic archbishop of Quebec contacted all Catholic bishops and archbishops in Ireland, asking them to discourage their diocesans from emigrating.
 Despite this, of the 109,000 emigrants who had left for British North America, almost all were Irish.

 On June 5, 25,000 Irish immigrants were quarantined on Grosse Isle itself or waiting in the ships anchored nearby.

 July

 By mid-summer 2500 invalids were quarantined on Grosse Isle, and the line of waiting ships stretched several miles.
 At the end of the month, Dr. Douglas abandoned the quarantine regulations because they were 'impossible' to enforce.
 His new instructions were that the healthy would be released after a cursory check by the doctor.

 October

 Ice blocks the St. Lawrence and immigration ceases.

+In summary for the year of 1847, 89,738 Irish emigrants embarked from ports in the United Kingdom.
+5,293 of those died on the journey, 3,452 died at the quarantine station at Grosse Isle, 1,041 at the Quebec Emigrant Hospital.
+1,965 at the Kingston and Toronto Emigrant Hospital, equating to an overall death toll of 15,330.

+In total 17% of all passengers that embarked from Ireland either died at sea, quarantine or emigrant hospital.
+One-third of those who arrived in Canada were received into a hospital.

 1848 to the present

 This information was taken from Île of Irish Tears, an article appearing in the Toronto Star on 2 May 1992.

 1862: A total of 59 casualties die on the island, 34 from typhus.
 Medical improvements, the abandonment of slow-sailing ships in favour of steam ships and tougher quarantine regulations helped slow the spread of disease.

 1870 - 1880: Only 42 deaths are reported on Grosse Isle during this decade.

 1880 - 1932: Grosse Isle continues to act as a quarantine station against typhus, cholera, beriberi, smallpox and bubonic plague.

 1909: The Ancient Order of Hibernians in America set up a Celtic cross with inscriptions in Irish, English and French, in memory of those who died during 1847 and 1848.

 1932: Grosse Isle ceases to be a quarantine station.
 By this time, immigrants are arriving at many different ports and the city hospitals are capable of dealing with them.

 1939 - 1945 (approx): Used by the Department of National Defence to research bacteriological warfare, including the manufacture of anthrax.

 1956: Taken over by Agriculture Canada for quarantining animals.

 1974: Declared a National Historic Site by the Canadian government.

 1993: Grosse Isle becomes a national historic park operated by Parks Canada.

 1997: A memorial is erected in memory of those who died on the island.